 Citizens – I am on a clandestine several day trip through the Nordic region and Scandinavia, and am currently visiting the secret TFD lair in the beautiful country of Finland!
 Finnish cuisine is notable for generally combining traditional country fare and haute cuisine with contemporary continental style cooking.

-As I plot total world domination from my Sanctum Sanctorum here in Helsinki, I would like to share my version of this delicious Finnish recipe for garlic soup before I leave for Sweden tomorrow!
+As I plot total world domination from my Sanctum Sanctorum here in Helsinki, I would like to share my version of a delicious Finnish recipe for garlic soup before I leave for Sweden tomorrow!

 My version of Valkosipulikeitto (best of luck pronouncing it to anyone who isn’t Finnish!) is heady with roasted and fresh garlic, beer, cider, herbs and spices yet it is mellowed by potato and a touch of mayonnaise emulsion.
 Then I brighten the soup with a parsley and bacon fat drizzle.

 It will cure all your ills and repel vampires for weeks. 😉 I ask you to prepare this pungent treat and identify proudly with your Glorious Leader as we, , prepare our ultimate victory!
 If you are looking for a good Finnish dessert to pair with this, I recommend the Finnish blueberry pie!
 If you’re looking for a fairly comprehensive list of what Finns keep in their pantry, this fits the bill!